How Does Cannabis Help With Schizophrenia?

 People with schizophrenia have issues with naturally occurring brain chemicals, like neurotransmitters such as dopamine and glutamate – the brain disease affects the central nervous system and causes abnormal communication patterns between brain cells.

 CBD, which is a non-intoxicating chemical compound (or “cannabinoid”) of cannabis, is now being considered as a treatment for schizophrenia after years of research on its antipsychotic effects.
-Research shows that ingesting high concentrations of CBD in cannabis may lead to fewer psychotic episodes.
-It also helps to treat the negative and cognitive symptoms that typical antipsychotic pharmaceutical drugs cannot treat – and with fewer side effects than traditional medications.
+Some research shows that ingesting high concentrations of CBD in cannabis may lead to fewer psychotic episodes.
+Evidence also suggests that it may help to treat the negative and cognitive symptoms that typical antipsychotic pharmaceutical drugs cannot treat – and with fewer side effects than traditional medications.

 When taken along with antipsychotic medication, CBD is believed to limit the amount of dopamine (known as the “feel-good hormone”) that is blocked as a result of the medication.
-It also helps to ease hallucinations and delusions – the positive symptoms of schizophrenia.
+It could also help to ease hallucinations and delusions – the positive symptoms of schizophrenia.
+While the research regarding CBD for schizophrenia is still in its infancy, many researchers are hopeful in eventually establishing CBD as an official treatment pathway.

 What Studies Exist to Support the Use of CBD in Schizophrenia?

-Research regarding CBD is still in its early stages, as legal restriction and a predominant interest in the effects of THC have overshadowed cannabidiol for some time.
+Research regarding CBD is just beginning, as legal restriction and a predominant interest in the effects of THC have overshadowed cannabidiol for some time.
 Now, however, experts are quickly realizing the massive health potential of the cannabinoid, which is reflected in several studies regarding CBD’s effect on the brain and psychological disorders.

 Scientists decided to investigate CBD as a treatment for schizophrenia due to the close link between the body’s endocannabinoid system and our overall mental health.
 The endocannabinoid system works as a communication hub between the brain and the body.
 It impacts how we move and react – and it’s affected by phytocannabinoids, or the compounds found in cannabis (such as THC and CBD).

 Because of the link between the endocannabinoid system and brain function, researchers have led studies that have confirmed CBD as a potential alternative treatment for schizophrenia.
-Further research is expected, but for now the following studies confirm this link:
+Further research is expected and is necessary before cannabidiol can officially be recognized as a treatment for mental health disorders, but for now the following studies help us understand the link between CBD and schizophrenia:

 1. Cannabidiol, a Cannabis sativa constituent, as an antipsychotic drug.